-7.5.
+7.6.
 DOG EXERCISE AREA

 A formalised dog exercise area is located on Rantons Road in the northern part of the reserve.
 It includes two fenced grassy areas where the old pony club once was.
 The provision of this facility allows dog owners to exercise their dogs within a safe, contained area without impacting upon the natural values of the reserve.
+The option of allowing dog owners to walk their dog on a lead along the existing fire trail so as to access the dog exercise area should be permitted.

-- Council should continue to maintain this area as part of their asset management operations and promote the facility on its website as well as on social media and at relevant community events. - Install signage at the exercise park to notify dog owners that the reserve is a dog prohibited area and fines apply. - Seek input from the community on how best to improve/manage the facility, for example: the installation of dog play equipment (such as ramps), the need for shade trees or more seating etc.
+- Council should continue to maintain this area as part of their asset management operations and promote the facility on its website as well as on social media and at relevant community events - Council to investigate options allowing dogs on lead along certain parts of the reserve (eg: the fire trail) so locals can walk their dogs through the reserve to access this facility. - Install signage at the exercise park to notify dog owners regarding the rules associated with dogs and the reserve. - Seek input from the community on how best to improve/manage the facility, for example: the installation of dog play equipment (such as ramps), the need for shade trees or more seating etc.

-7.6.
+7.7.
 RECYCLING CENTRE

 The recycling centre has been upgraded and improved since the 2015 plan was completed.
 The area has been formalised with fencing, signage and a roof.
 The previous plan noted that litter from the open bins would get blown into the reserve.
 While the secure fencing is likely to assist with preventing this, stakeholder feedback suggests the site is still a source of litter and is impacting on the natural values of the reserve.
 Non-recyclable rubbish is still getting dumped at the site or thrown over the fence into the reserve.
 Council are aware of the problems and are investigating options for an alternative site but at this stage no suitable site has been identified.
-Sorell Council have recently finalised their Waste Management Strategy and made a commitment to minimising the negative impacts of waste on the natural environment (Goal 3).
+Sorell Council have recently finalised their Waste Management Strategy16 and made a commitment to minimising the negative impacts of waste on the natural environment (Goal 3).
 This includes the following: